tejasreechinna/SAP_processor/README.md

-# RISC SAP-1 Processor
+# Simple-As-Possible 1 Computer
-This repository contains my Verilog implementation of the SAP-1 processor, an 8-bit microprocessor with a simple instruction set, ALU, registers, memory, and control unit.
+This repository contains my Verilog implementation of the SAP-1, an 8-bit microcomputer with a simple instruction set, ALU, registers, memory, and control unit.
 It demonstrates the fetch-decode-execute cycle and is ideal for learning basic CPU architecture.
 A testbench is included to simulate the processor's operations.

 ## Table of Contents
 - [Description](#project-overview)